 - The current director, who is second in charge, plans to retire in 15 months and no one else is currently third in charge.

 Keep Detailed Documentation

 Another way a Las Vegas business lawyer can assist is to verify that the closing documents are comprehensive and complete.
-Everything should be in writing and as extensive as it needs to be for the particular situation.
+Everything should be in writing and as extensive as it needs to be for a particular situation.
 If you ignore potential issues before the closing, it could result in costly litigation down the line.

-You should always keep information strictly confidential when selling your business.
+You should always keep the information strictly confidential when selling your business.
 It is not a failsafe in preventing the buyer from suing you down the line, but it does help shield your business from the fallout if the sale is put on hold or canceled completely.
 Negotiations have to be handled delicately or you could see fallout to your business if clients, employees, and/or

 vendors find out you’re attempting to sell.